lingoiitgn/TempUN/README.md

 <div align="center">
   <img src="./plots/DB-C.jpg" alt="correct">
 </div>
-Correct **"C"** evaluations from Zero-Shot Evaluations on the DB-MCQs for the time-span from years 1947 to 2022.
+Correct **(C)** evaluations from Zero-Shot Evaluations on the DB-MCQs for the time-span from years 1947 to 2022.

 ## After fine tuning
 We have performed model fine-tuning in three different paradigms: